bradrn/brassica/docs/Writing-Sound-Changes.md

 Such sound changes apply only to a subset of words, with no clear conditioning factor.
 In Brassica, you can simulate these using a rule with two outputs: one where the rule has been applied, and one where the rule has not been applied.
-Create these rules by adding `-?` to the beginning of the rule.
+Create these rules by adding the flag `-?` to the beginning of the rule.
-(This is an example of a **flag**, which acts to control rule application.)

 For instance, in the following example, the second rule simulates the *meet*–*meat* merger in English,